-Facilities and Services works to help maintain safety of the campus by, among other efforts, replacing burned out lights, trimming vegetation that blocks lights, and conducting annual tours of the campus to develop a prioritized list of projects for improvements.
+Facilities and Services also works to help maintain safety of the campus by, among other efforts, replacing burned out lights, trimming vegetation that blocks lights, and conducting annual tours of the campus to develop a prioritized list of projects for improvements.
 The employees who work for Facilities and Services also serve as additional observers and reporters of problems around the campus, as do the facilities workers at the DACC Central Campus.

-The Associated Students of NMSU operates a ride service called Pete's Pickup on Monday - Thursday and Saturday evenings.
-A simple call for a ride will result in a student employee being dispatched in a golf cart to give you a ride anywhere on the campus, including to/from vehicles, residence halls, the libraries, etc. Find out more about Pete's Pickup and other transportation options funded by ASNMSU at https://asnmsu.nmsu.edu/student-services/.
+The Associated Students of NMSU also operates a ride service called Pete's Pickup on Monday - Thursday and Saturday evenings.
+A simple call for a ride will result in a student employee being dispatched in a golf cart to give you a ride anywhere on the campus, including to/from vehicles, residence halls, the libraries, etc. Find out more about Pete's Pickup and other transportation options funded by ASNMSU at https://asnmsu.nmsu.edu/our-services/petes-pick-up.html.